 Who: LaterPay is a well-known payments platform in the EU, and recently launched operations in the U.S. with Salon and Pueblo Pulp signing on as some of the first U.S. merchants.
 This option is appropriate for operations ranging from large scale publishers to smaller blogs and video channels.

 Why: LaterPay addresses many of the struggles publishers and content creators have had with paywalls—poor user experience caused by the traditional purchase process hugely impacts conversion rates.
 Users appreciate the uninterrupted experience that LaterPay offers.
-In fact, 85% of those who commit to paying later ultimately do.
+In fact, 85% of those who reach the threshold ultimately pay.
 With a running tab of single article purchases, LaterPay addresses the inability to effectively sell single pieces of content due to excessive processing fees on micropayments.
 Audiences also like the flexibility of the a la carte model.
 Giving users these choices demonstrates the value of subscriptions, which positively impacts conversion rates.

 If LaterPay sounds like a good option to monetize your site, let us help you get started today.